 Post-mortems & debriefs

-Ok, we have a confession to make.
-We currently use the term post-mortem in incident.io despite preferring the term incident debrief.
+We currently use the term post-mortem here, despite preferring 'Incident Debrief' internally.
 Unless you have particularly serious incidents, the link to death here really isn’t helping anyone.
-We’ve optimised for familiarity in the first instance, but we’ll bring people on board the ‘incident debrief’ train in the near future.

 Post-mortems are used to dig into what happened in an incident, why, and how it can be prevented in future.
 They typically take the form of meetings that occur after an incident is resolved and will involve those who responded to the incident, plus other stakeholders who weren’t present.